 - How to manage files and documents with Files app?

-With Files app, you can access files on local and cloud server
+Files app can access files on local and cloud server

-iOS 11 Files app supports various file types, including documents, folders, media files etc
+iOS 11 Files app supports various file types, including documents, folders, media files, zips etc

 How to Manage Files with the Files app in iOS 11

-1. People can download documents and pictures to Files app
+1. Download documents and save pictures to Files app

 As you can see on the step 3 of the screenshot, iOS 11 shows the same device list that appears on Files app.
-And it allows you to save PDF by choosing a location on the list.
-By tapping any item on the list, you can save PDF to Files app.
+And it allows you to save file by choosing a location on the list.
+By tapping any item on the list, you can save photo to Files app.

-We’ve updated to iOS 11 beta and started our test, and we found some basic managing features that Files app supports.
+After installing iOS 11, we found some basic managing features that Files app supports.

 - Preview documents and files like Word, Excel, PDF files, Photos.